michaelawyu/kubefleet-website/content/en/docs/how-tos/envelope-object.md

 weight: 10
 ---

-# How-to Guide: To propagate resources using ClusterResourcePlacement API without unintended side effects on the hub cluster

 ## Propagating Resources with Envelope Objects

 This guide provides instructions on propagating a set of resources from the hub cluster to joined member clusters within an envelope object.